 However, if authenticity is your top priority, stick with ribeyes and NY strip steaks when buying the best Wagyu beef on the market.
 After all, you don’t want to cut any corners when treating yourself to the best steaks that the world has to offer.

-Buying A5 Wagyu in the States
+How to Buy A5 Wagyu in the US

 When it comes time to buy A5 Wagyu in the US, it’s not so simple as strolling to your local butcher and pointing at slabs of meat in a glass case.